 Muggle: She plays this role in terms of otaku culture, although her prejudice in that is relatively minor.
 Her criticism is more concentrated in Konata's Dirty Old Man antics, irresponsible spending, laziness in studies, and the lack of a real-life goal.

-Tsundere: Her deredere side is not about romance but more on loneliness in general.
+Tsundere: Not the stereotypical "brutalise the protaghonist tsundere," since she is pretty kind.
+Her deredere side is not about romance but more on loneliness in general.
 Her Image Songs even have this — one is fast and upbeat, the other a bit slow and has lyrics hinting at her loneliness.
 Episode 10's "Lucky Channel" discusses at length whether "tsundere" is the right word to describe her.

 Tsurime Eyes: The most significant feature to distinguish her from Tsukasa.

 Captain Ersatz: Of Akari Kamigishi of To Heart, at least when it comes to character designs.
 Lampshaded at least twice in the anime — when Konata gives her a school uniform for a birthday gift (Kagami is instantly reminded of To Heart), and when she was noticed by some otakus who call her Akira and how they ask her to say "Hiroyuki-chan".

 Foil: She often serves as this to Konata and Kagami.
 Highlighted in the anime when Konata asks the twins their favorite colors (white for Tsukasa, black for Kagaminote in the manga it's violet) and when Kagami asks the other two how they reacted to a particular manga scene (Konata laughed, Tsukasa cried; however both answer "Sgt.
 Frog" when asked about their favorite manga, prompting Kagami to wonder: "Are you the same or different?").

 Heavy Sleeper: She wakes up at noon, sometimes later, and still thinks it's morning until someone points it out to her.